 In most cases, we’re all about good edge support.
 No one wants to feel like they’re rolling off the edge of the bed in the middle of the night.

-However, when the plan is to squeeze a mattress into a vehicle, it’s actually a good idea to look for squishy edges.
+However, when the plan is to squeeze a mattress into a car, van, truck, or semi truck, it’s actually a good idea to look for squishy edges.
 Soft edges will give so that you can fit a bed into a tight space, like the trunk of your hatchback Subaru.

 There are two common types of mattress constructions: all-foam and hybrid.
 There are also gel constructions, but those are far less common and not a practical option for car camping anyway.